laxxitaasingh/EDA-Women-s-E-Commerce-Review/README.md

-##The steps which we are going to follow are listed below
+The steps which we are going to follow are listed below

-Data Description
+Data Description.
-Data Cleaning
+Data Cleaning.
-Data Pre-Processing
+Data Pre-Processing.
-Data Analysis
+Data Analysis.
-Data visualization
+Data visualization.
-Data Modelling
+Data Modelling.